The Ethics Of Your Writing

-Last summer, Sire and I noticed that one of our blogging friends seemed to be posting things that were lifted from another source.
+Last summer, Peter and I noticed that one of our blogging friends seemed to be posting things that were lifted from another source.
 They were word for word what was on another website; we considered that a serious breach of ethics.

 I finally had the opportunity to ask him about these posts, telling him that I had noticed that they were the exact same thing is on some other websites.
 He told me that he had purchased some PLR (private label rights) articles and was using them because he didn’t have time to write anymore but wanted to keep new content on his website.
 I pointed out that it didn’t look right, and that when people usually use PLR articles that the idea was to modify them so that they would become one’s personal articles.